Qubes-Community/Contents/docs/hardware-selection.md

 This document aims to simplify that.
 Click on the links, read the supporting information if desired, reach a conclusion.

-**Note** Qubes does not endorse any of the manufacturers or methods listed.
+**Note** Qubes OS does not endorse any of the manufacturers or methods listed.

 ### Start here ###